Mirko Jović: Political career

 Together with Vuk Drašković and Vojislav Šešelj, Jović founded the Serbian National Renewal (SNO) in 1989.
 However, the trio soon found themselves at political crossroads and their party disintegrated into three pieces by 1990.
 Jović kept the SNO, Šešelj formed the Serbian Chetnik Movement and then the Serbian Radical Party while Drašković formed the Serbian Renewal Movement.

-The unpopularity of the Jović's nationalist agenda was most markedly shown in Vojvodina, his home province.
-This animosity toward the SNO ideology culminated in the spontaneous mass beating of Jović and the leadership of the party during the party meeting in city of Vrbas in 1991.
+On 19 May 1990, during a rally in Titov Vrbas, Jović and members of the SNO were ambushed and attacked by over 100 plainclothes and uniformed officers of the communist secret police, an incident documented by international press and contemporary records.

 In 1996, the SNO was merged into the Serb Democratic Party.

-He was a volunteer soldier in the Bosnian War, where he was the leader of the White Eagles and called for "A Christian, Orthodox Serbia with no Muslims and no unbelievers".
-In the 2004 Serbian presidential election he won 5,546 votes or 0.18% of the votes.
+He was a volunteer soldier in the Bosnian War, where he commanded the White Eagles and reportedly called for a Christian, Orthodox Serbia "without mosques and unbelievers" according to a controversial June 1990 interview published by the Croatian weekly Danas, a claim that Jović's supporters and party programs reject as a media fabrication from that period.

+In the 2004 Serbian presidential election, he won 5,546 votes or 0.18% of the votes.